Best Cornbread Dressing

-Best Cornbread Dressing EVER!!
-This Thanksgiving Dressing (aka stuffing) is the perfect side dish to round out your holiday feast!
+Delicious Cornbread Dressing is the perfect side dish to round out your holiday feast!
 It’s light, fluffy and moist, with the perfect balance of sweet from the cornbread, maple sausage and cranberries and savory from the chicken broth and herbs.
-You’re going to LOVE this easy recipe and that it can be made ahead of time.
-And I highly recommend serving it beyond Thanksgiving too, since it’s the perfect pairing with any meat or poultry main dishes.
+It’s an easy, crowd-pleasing recipe that can be made ahead of time.
+Serve it for Thanksgiving and beyond, since it pairs well with a variety of meat and poultry main dishes.

 Delicious!!
 Not only great tasting but fairly easy to make.
 Thank you for sharing.
 I will definitely fix this again.